Mesuva/concrete5-quick-start-guide-v9/the-toolbar-explained.md

 # The Toolbar Explained

-Most editing activities performed on a concrete5 website start via one of the top toolbar buttons - displayed after logging in.
+Most editing activities performed on a concrete5 website start via one of the top toolbar buttons.

-Buttons on the *left* of the toolbar relate to the current page:
+**Buttons on the *left* of the toolbar relate to the current page:**

 #### Edit Mode (Pencil)
 ![](/assets/pencil.png) Enables editing on the current page.
 The button will turn green when in editing mode.